lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 ### `findAll`

 There is often cases when you want to assert a number of elements is rendered.
-Let's see an example.
 A common case is a list of items rendered with `v-for`.
 Here is a `<ParentWithManyChildren>` that renders several `<Child>` components.

 ```js
 <template>